41 Best Christmas Party Games for Holiday Fun

 Christmas cookie bake-off

 Have everyone come to the party with their best Christmas cookie recipe.
-The best part about this game is that everyone gets to eat a bunch of cookies.
+The best part about this holiday party game is that everyone gets to eat a bunch of cookies.
 Make it even more interesting by having categories such as “best frosting” or “best design.”
-If you’re looking to post some of your photos from the evening, check out these Christmas captions for all your holiday photos.
+If you’re looking to post some of your pics from the evening, check out these Christmas captions for all your holiday photos.

 Gingerbread house competition

 Adults can make gingerbread houses too!
-Either have everyone create their own or split everyone up into teams.
+Either have everyone create their own, or split guests up into teams.
 Make sure to pick up all the best candies and frostings to decorate the house.
 You can either purchase a few gingerbread house kits or have everyone start from scratch using graham crackers and milk cartons.
 Let’s see how competitive your friends can really get.
+Just make sure to check out these Christmas pickup lines before the party starts.
+By the way, if this sounds like something you’d love to do, you might also like to see the winners of America’s largest gingerbread house competition and what they came up with.

-Besides just a fun game to have at your Christmas party, the Reindeer Ring Toss doubles as some extra Christmas decor.
-See who can get the most rings to land on the reindeer’s antlers to determine the winner.
-Now that you know which Christmas party games you want to play, make sure you start working on those DIY Christmas decorations for the most festive home.
+Besides just a fun game to have at your Christmas party, this inflatable reindeer ring toss game doubles as some extra Christmas decor.
+First, draw straws to determine who will wear the reindeer crown.
+Then see who can get the most rings to land on the reindeer’s antlers to determine the winner.
+Now that you know which Christmas party games you want to play, make sure you start working on those DIY Christmas ornaments for the most festive home.